-Lately, we have been looking at making your own skin care products.
+Lately, I have been looking at making your own skin care products.

-Yesterday we discussed what ingredient goes with what phase, which is a really important part of the formulating process.
+Yesterday I discussed what ingredient goes with what phase, which is a really important part of the formulating process.

-Tomorrow you can also join us here for step 7, where we bring you more lessons, on making your very own home made skin cream,
+Tomorrow you can also join me here for step 7, where we bring you more lessons, on making your very own home made skin cream,

 So you will be more familiar with the key ingredients, before you starting experimenting.